 - You must be current on all exceptions;

 - Provide current personal and business financials; and

 - Document in writing how your business is being negatively impacted by COVID-19 along with steps your business is taking to minimize overhead costs.

 Please bear in mind all deferral request will be subject to approval by our credit committee and loan payment deferrals mean that your regular loan payment costs may increase after the deferral period is over.

-Our SBA Lending Team never takes for granted the trust you place in us and our privilege to serve you.
 If you are interested in a personalized loan payment deferral plan with CommunityBank of Texas, please feel free to contact your SBA Loan Officer at: